loilo/node-html-api/README.md

 #### New elements

-If you applied your created HTML API to a selector string instead of a concrete element, this package will set up a [MutationObserver](https://developer.mozilla.org/docs/Web/API/MutationObserver) to keep track of new elements on the website that may match the selector.
+If you applied your created HTML API to a selector string instead of a concrete element, this package will set up a [MutationObserver](https://developer.mozilla.org/docs/Web/API/MutationObserver) to keep track of new elements on the website that match the selector.

-When such a value enters the site's DOM, it will trigger a `newElement` event on the `api`:
+When such an item enters the site's DOM, it will trigger a `newElement` event on the `api`:

 ```javascript
 api.on('newElement', event => {